CloudBedrock/cribops-wp-kit/README.md

 ## Changelog

+### Version 1.0.17 (2024)
+- Added virtual plugin display for dependency bypass feature
+- Shows "Re-enable Dependent Plugin Deactivate & Delete" in plugins list when enabled
+- Virtual plugin appears as active when checkbox is enabled in settings

 ### Version 1.0.16 (2024)
 - Final fix for duplicate update notifications
 - Ensure current version is properly set in checked list